syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Load-on-demand.md

 # Load on demand

 TreeView allows you load [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html) only when they are requested using Load on Demand(Lazy load).
-It reduces the loading performance and time of `TreeView` when you use large data.
-You can load data on demand in `TreeView` using `LoadOnDemandCommand`.
+It helps to load the data in on-demand when end-user expands the node where user can load the child items from services.

+## LoadOnDemandCommand

 TreeView loads root level `Nodes` initially.
-When parent node is expanded, it requests to load the child nodes from the data source based on `LoadOnDemandCommand`.
+When parent node is expanded, it requests to load the child nodes from the data source based on [LoadOnDemandCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~LoadOnDemandCommand.html).

-The following code example demonstrates how to load data on demand in `TreeView` using `LoadOnDemandCommand`.

-Create a ViewModel with a `Command` for handling the load on command and bind it to `LoadOnDemandCommand` of `TreeView`.
+While implementing `LoadOnDemandCommand`, implement these methods to handle it:
+* [CanExecute](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.icommand.canexecute?view=netframework-4.7.2) - Called when each item is initialized and defines whether load-on-demand feature is enabled for an item.
+* [Execute](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.icommand.execute?view=netframework-4.7.2) - Called when any item is requested for load-on-demand items.

+N> Return true in `CanExecute` method of this command to enable expander icon and also to execute on demand loading for that node, else return false.

+N> Load on demand is applicable for bound mode only.

+## ShowExpanderAnimation

+`TreeViewNode` exposes a [ShowExpanderAnimation](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~ShowExpanderAnimation.html) to enable animation for expander while progressing On-demand loading by setting `true` when an item is requested for On-demand loading and return `false` when child items are loaded for the item.

+## PopulateChildNodes

+TreeView exposes [PopulateChildNodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~PopulateChildNodes.html) method to load child nodes when we populate the child items using async and await.

+{% endhighlight %}
+{% highlight c# %}
+//Execute method is called when each item is requested for load-on-demand items. private void ExecuteOnDemandLoading(object obj)
+{
+    var node = obj as TreeViewNode;

+    //Indicator enabled
+    node.ShowExpanderAnimation = true;

+    MusicInfo musicInfo = node.Content as MusicInfo;
+    Device.BeginInvokeOnMainThread(async () =>
+    {
+        await Task.Delay(2000);
+        var items = GetSubMenu(musicInfo.ID);

+        // Populating nodes
+        node.PopulateChildNodes(items);
+        if (items.Count() > 0)
+            node.IsExpanded = true;

+        //Indicator disabled
+        node.ShowExpanderAnimation = false;
+    });
+}
+{% endhighlight %}
+{% endtabs %}

+Define a ViewModel class that implements [ICommand](https://docs.microsoft.com/en-us/dotnet/api/system.windows.input.icommand?view=netframework-4.7.2) and handle it by `CanExecute` and  `Execute` methods to check and execute on-demand loading.

 {% endhighlight %}
 {% highlight c# %}